twni2016/pomdp-baselines/docs/plot_curves.md

 Please download the results `data.zip` from the [google drive](https://drive.google.com/file/d/1dfulN8acol-qaNR2h4PDpIaWBg9Ck4pY/view?usp=sharing) and decompress into `results/` folder.

-- `results/data/<subarea>/rank*.csv` show the ranking of each variant in our implemention by the performance metric averaged across the environments in each subarea.
+- `results/data/<subarea>/rank*.csv` show the ranking of each variant in our implementation by the performance metric averaged across the environments in each subarea.
 For example, the instance `td3-gru-64-oa-separate` appears first in the `results/data/pomdp/rank_return-max_x1500000.csv`, thus it is the best variant.

 - `results/data/<subarea>/<env_name>/rundown*.csv` show the final results of each variant in our implemention and the compared methods in each environment